Technion236272/2022a-BalanceMe/docs/overview.md

 > this folder contains the models used in the app,
 > for more detailed information-please read the models document.

+##controllers
+> this folder contains controllers and associated functions
+> for features which are required for most of the app
+* [ ] messages_controller- handles workspace messages, such as invitations and join requests.
+* [ ] theme_controller- handles dark mode, as well as the colors used in the app's UI

 ##firebase_wrapper
 > this folder contains wrapper classes
 > for Firebase functions,